questionlp/api.wwdt.me/API Design.md

   Retrieve location ID, city, state, venue and list of shows recorded at that location

-* /locations/all

-  Retrieve location ID, city, state and venue for all available locations

-* /locations/all/recordings
+* /locations/recordings

   **(Authenticated)** Retrieve location ID, city, state, venue and shows recorded for all available locations

 ### Panelists

+* /panelists

+  Retrieve panelist ID, slug, name and gender for all available panelists

 * /panelists/`:id`